aragon/AGPs/AGPs/AGP-1Hive-Sponsorship.md

 ## Number and frequency of transfers if recurring (enter “1” if only one payment will be made)

-Periodic transfers of the amount above, payable every quarter after each ANV has completed.
+Recurring transfers of the amount above, with no expiration date, payable every quarter after each ANV has completed.

 ## Purpose of the transfer